 Freelance writing is a versatile side hustle for stay at home moms with strong writing skills.
 You'll create blog posts, articles, and website content for businesses.
 Topics range from parenting to technology.

-- Write about subjects you find interesting
+Pros: Write about subjects you find interesting; high demand for quality content creators.

 16. Copywriter (Sales Copy)